moonblade/Teach-Basics/k8s/README.md

 - Set it up in different namespaces

 ## 5. Deployments and services
-- Setup deployment and service for persistent counter
+- Setup deployment and service for mcounter
-- Add a frontend to it as well
+- Setup deployment and service for persistent counter along with mongo
 - ClusterIP, Loadbalancer, Nodeport
-- Connect frontend from different namespace to backend using externalname
+- Connect mongo from different namespace to backend using externalname

 ## 6. Persistent volumens and volume claims
 - Setup pvc for mongo to work properly